Why perpetual KYC is the future of due diligence

-Traditionally, Know Your Customer (KYC) has provided a framework by which organisations can carry out due diligence on existing and potential customers, enabling ratification of issues such as beneficial ownership and identity verification.
+Traditionally, Know Your Customer (KYC) has provided a framework by which organizations can carry out due diligence on existing and potential customers, enabling ratification of issues such as beneficial ownership and identity verification.

 This process has evolved over time, from a largely back-office manual function, managed by analysts and administrators, to an increasingly automated one, whereby software can be used to complete KYC within a short space of time.